Fukushima nuclear accident (Unit 1 Reactor): Seawater used for cooling

 At 20:05 JST on 12 March, the Japanese government ordered seawater to be injected into Unit 1 in a new effort to cool the reactor core.
 The treatment had been held as a last resort since it ruins the reactor.
-TEPCO started seawater cooling at 20:20, adding boric acid as a neutron absorber to prevent a criticality accident.
+TEPCO started seawater cooling at 20:20 JST, adding boric acid as a neutron absorber to prevent a criticality accident.
 The water would take five to ten hours to fill the reactor core, after which the reactor would cool down in around ten days.
 The injection of seawater into the reactor pressure vessel was done by fire department trucks.

 At 01:10 JST on 14 March, injection of seawater was halted for two hours because all available water in the plant pools had run out (similarly, feed to Unit 3 was halted).
 NISA news reports stated 70% of the fuel rods had been damaged when uncovered.
 On 21 March, injection of seawater continued, as did repairs to the control instrumentation.
 On 23 March, it became possible to inject water into the reactor using the feed water system rather than the fire trucks, raising the flow rate from 2 to 18 m^{3}/h (later reduced to 11m^{3}/h).
 By 24 March the spent fuel pool was "thought to be fully or partially exposed".
 Pressure in the reactor had increased owing to the seawater injection, resulting in steam being vented, later alleviated by reducing the water flow.
 Temperature increases were also reportedly temporary.
 TEPCO condensed some of the steam to water in the spent fuel pool.

 It was estimated that as much as 26 tonnes of sea salt may have accumulated in reactor Unit 1 and twice that amount in Units 2 and 3.
 As salt clogs cooling pipes and erodes zirconium oxide layer of the fuel rods, switching to the use of freshwater for cooling was a high priority.
 The use of seawater has the potential to make uranium chemistry more complex; in pure water the hydrogen peroxide formed by the radiolysis of water can react with uranium dioxide to form a solid peroxide mineral known as studtite.
 According to Navrotsky et al. this mineral has been found in the fuel storage pond at the plutonium production site at Hanford.
 Navrotsky et al. report that when alkali metal ions are present, uranium can form nanoparticles (U_{60} clusters) which may be more mobile than the solid studtite.
 A review of the research done at the University of Notre Dame on the subject of nanoscale actinyl clusters was published in 2010.